MicrosoftDocs/azure-devops-docs/docs/build-release/apps/aspnet-core-to-windows-vm.md

 # CI/CD of an ASP.NET Core app to a Windows virtual machine

 Visual Studio Team Services (VSTS) provides a highly customizable continuous integration (CI) and continuous deployment (CD) pipeline for your ASP.NET Core apps.
-This quickstart shows how to set up CI and CD to deploy an ASP.NET Core application to a Windows virtual machine (VM) in Azure.
+This quickstart shows how to set up CI and CD processes to deploy an ASP.NET Core application to a Windows virtual machine (VM) in Azure.

-You will use the VSTS portal to set up CI/CD.
-In the CI process, you'll build the app using MSBuild and run tests using VSTest.
+You'll use the VSTS portal to set up CI/CD.
+Your CI process runs the .NET Core commands to restore packages, build and test the app, and finally publish artifacts.
+Your CD process automatically picks up these artifacts and deploys them to your environment.
+Finally, you'll test it all out by pushing a small code change into your team's git repo.
+Your CI/CD processes will automatically deploy the change.

 ![A typical release pipeline for web applications](../get-started/_img/ci-cd/part-1/ReleasePipeline.png)

-With your CI/CD processes in place, you'll push a change into your team's git repo and the results will automatically show up on your site.
+Your code changes automatically appear on your site:

 ![Screenshot showing ASP.NET Core web app](_img/aspnet-core-to-windows-vm/cicd-get-started-dotnetcore-sample.png)